Is it really necessary to have your wisdom teeth out?

 - A typical time frame for third molars to come in is between the ages of 16 and 25 years.

-- For some people in this age group, it might be debated if the term "impacted" really applies to their tooth.
-After all, it's quite possible that it's still in the process of erupting and simply has not reached its final position yet.
+- That means that until the end of this age range, it’s at least theoretically possible that the tooth being evaluated is still in the process of erupting and simply has not reached its final positioning yet.

 Using a wait-and-see approach with third molars.

-In those cases where available jaw space and the tooth's alignment appear to fall within normal limits, then quite possibly the tooth should simply be given more time to progress with its eruption process.
+In those cases where available jaw space and the tooth’s alignment appear to fall relatively well within normal limits (especially vertical or mesial orientations Pictures / Diagrams), then quite possibly the tooth should simply be given more time to progress with its eruption process.

-Then, at an age lying closer to the end of the normal eruption time frame, if it appears that the tooth really won't come in properly, it can still be extracted within that time window typically considered best for extracting wisdom teeth (the upper end of this range is age 24).
+Then, at an age lying closer to the end of the normal eruption time frame, if it appears that the tooth really won’t come in properly, it can still be extracted within that time window typically considered best for extracting wisdom teeth (the upper end of this range is age 24 When to extract wisdom teeth).

-Evidence in support of a wait-and-see approach for wisdom teeth.
+There’s evidence that supports a wait-and-see approach with wisdom teeth.

 Of these impacted teeth (whose forward tilt ranged between 5 and 30 degrees), 37% managed to successfully erupt (come into position fully) and 15% accomplished partial eruption.